Zeutschler/tinyolap/README.md

     # read some values
     v = cube["Actual", "2021", "Q1", "North", "Model S"]  # returns 1000.0
     v = cube["Actual", "2025", "Q1", "East", "Model X"]   # returns 0.0
-    v = cube["Actual", "2021", "Year", "West", "Total"]   # returns 1500.0
+    v = cube["Actual", "2021", "Year", "West", "Total"]   # returns 1500.0, an aggregated number
-    v = cube["Actual", "2021", "Year", "Total", "Total"]  # returns 1520.0
+    v = cube["Actual", "2021", "Year", "Total", "Total"]  # returns 1520.0, an aggregated number

 To dive deeper, please visit the **TinyOlap documentation** at [https://tinyolap.com](https://tinyolap.com)

 ## Why Building An In-Memory Database In Plain Python?
 TinyOlap started as a by-product of a research project - we simply needed a super-light-weight MOLAP database.
 But there was none that fits our needs, so I build one.
-TinyOlap is very suitable for educational purposes in computer science as well as in business studies.
-I also used TinyOlap for my master class students in "Business Analytics" at the HSD University for Applied Science in Düsseldorf (Germany) to show case the use of an OLAP database.

 TinyOlap is also a reminiscence and homage to the early days of OLAP databases, where great products like Applix TM/1 or MIS Alea enabled business users to build expressive data models with dimension, cubes and complex